nikstam20/IntelliQ/test/api-testing/README.md

 - Finally, */resetq* is used to delete the answers given in all questionnaires.

 At each step, the endpoints are tested for **response time**, **status code** and JSON response **value to path parameter consistency**.
-The CSVs in /file-data are fed as sources files for the various calls.
+The CSVs in /file-data are fed as source files for the various calls.

 #### Part of the output for reference:
 ![image](https://user-images.githubusercontent.com/115061993/218283303-3b052ef8-d29b-42af-9c49-4d874f0b1f10.png)